Frequently Asked Questions

 How much Stamp Duty Land Tax will I pay?

 The amount of stamp duty you’ll pay depends on the value of the property you’re buying.
-The duty is levied according to the purchase price.
+The normal stamp duty calculation is levied with the following percentages based on the purchase price:

 If it’s your residential home, you’ll pay: